 I have a Master of Science in Information from the University of Michigan School of Information, focusing on Preservation of Information.
-I have experience in digital asset management, records management, standards creation and management, taxonomy development, cataloging, finding aid creation, analog and digital preservation, reference, instruction, and record creation.
+I have experience in digital asset management, records management, standards creation and management, taxonomy development, information architecture, product management, and project management.

-I’ve been in Digital Asset Management for a decade, working with clients like Disney and KraftHeinz to create sophisticated workflows harnessing the power of their DAMs.
+I’ve been in the information management and software space for a decade, working with clients like Disney and KraftHeinz to create sophisticated workflows harnessing the power of their DAMs.
 I’m obsessed with metadata, and I’ve worked with Disney and Netflix to make metadata models that allow both asset creators and end users (along with partner systems) to locate and use the best asset for the job.
-I spent the last year working with the team at MediaValet, a leading cloud-based DAM, to improve their features and help their clients build successful DAM programs.
+I most recently worked with the team at MediaValet, a leading cloud-based DAM, to improve their features and help their clients build successful DAM programs.
 I’ve been around the block, and I love nothing more than to use that experience to help organizations increase their impact.

 My Website is a great place to expand on things I can only touch on in a resumé or cover letter.
 Poke around to learn a bit more about me.
-And if you like, contact me to find out more.
+And if you like, check out my LinkedIn profile below to find out more.